titango/jest-practice/README.md

 ## 2. Ice-cream app

-> A more complex app which allows to order ice-creams and show order summary with **Thank you** screen
+> A more complex app which allows to order ice-creams and show order summary with **Thank you**

+- Setup server
+- Write more complex tests

 <br>